nikhgarg/driver_surge_rideaustin/readme.md

 **To replicate all plots in paper from scratch**:
 1. Run pipeline(settings_server_2months). (warning: default settings use 55 cores, to do the matching in parallel.
 With this many cores, the code takes a few hours.)
 1. Run pipeline(settings_plotting_2months).
-This code will use the output of the above command and generate all the plots.
+This code will use the output of the above command and generate the plots.

 /data_preprocessing/